Ergonomic Adaptations for the Modern Workplace

 2. Use Adjustable Workstations

-Employees aren’t uniform, even if their office furniture and computer equipment is.
+Employees aren’t uniform, even if their office furniture and computer equipment are.
 When possible, offices should have adjustable furniture, monitor stands, and desks to allow each worker to adjust their station as needed.
 Maintaining good personal posture is essential for avoiding a variety of muscle and bone health issues, especially for people who spend most of their workday sitting down.
 Lower back pain, which is often related to poor posture, is the most common work-related personal disability reported worldwide, according to Forbes.

 3. Create Opportunity for Movement

 Spending hours a day sitting down is normal for many modern workers, but this routine can have serious consequences.
-A stationary work routine saps energy and can lead to a number of long-term health problems.
+A stationary work routine saps energy and can lead to several long-term health problems.
 Work environments should allow for movement and motion, allowing employees to get a little bit of exercise every hour or two.
 Access to a larger outdoor or communal area can help employees stretch their legs without needing to leave the property.

 4. Encourage Good Personal Posture